Leftover Plantain Melts

 - Oil, cooking - 2 Tbsp

 Heat a nonstick pan (or use a panini press if you have one) over medium heat.
 Add butter and swirl it around in the pan until it melts.
-Add the Cubanos to the hot pan and place a heavy skillet on top.
+Add the sandwiches to hot pan and place a heavy skillet on top.
 (Adding this weight on top is optional but will help to compress the sandwiches as they cook, like using a panini press.)
 When the sandwiches are golden brown on the bottom, flip them over and place the second skillet back on top.
 Continue cooking until the cheese is melted and the sandwiches are golden brown on both sides.

 Serve sandwiches with salad on the side.
 Enjoy!